TechMaster2026/Ensemble-Learning-vs-Probability-Calibration-for-Movie-Recommendation-Systems/README.md

 - **Accuracy** – overall correctness.
 - **Precision** – proportion of correctly predicted positive recommendations.
 - **F1-Score** – balance of precision and recall.

+---

+## Results
+The calibrated stacked ensemble outperforms base models and uncalibrated stacking in terms of both accuracy and reliability of probability estimates.